Backpacking Haleakala Crater

 Three-day backpacking loop in Maui’s Haleakala National Park

 Every day before sunrise on Maui, a motorcade of rental cars creep up to the 10,023-foot summit of Haleakalā and throngs of bleary-eyed tourists spill out to shiver through the sunrise.
 It really is a sight, but when I first visited Maui on a family vacation in 2003 I was more struck by the view the other direction: off the summit and into the vast volcanic Mars-scape of Haleakalā crater, studded with colorful cinder cones and striped with black lava.
 We had beaches to lie on and luaus to attend so off we went down the mountain, but the memory of hiking trails winding down into the surreal crater stuck.

 It took fifteen years to get back to the summit of Haleakalā–this time with a pair of backpacking boots, tents, and three days worth of food, fuel, and spiked cider to ring in the new year.
-Between December 31 and January 2, Cori Graves and I completed a big wedge-shaped one-way route through the park, covering most of the crater floor.
+Between December 31 and January 2, my hiking partner and I completed a big wedge-shaped one-way route through the park, covering most of the crater floor.
 We started at Haleakalā Visitor Center and walked the Sliding Sands Trail to the Palikū Cabin campground the first day, tromped the Halemau’u Trail to Hōlua the second day, and on our last day climbed the (in)famous switchbacks out to the Halemau’u Trailhead.